Cruise Ship Safety

 Jupiter (Epirotiki Lines)

-A collision with a car ferry at the entrance to Piraeus caused the ship to sink.
+The Jupiter had just set sail on an educational cruise, loaded with teen-age kids.
+A collision with a car ferry at the entrance to Piraeus caused the ship to sink (Oct).
 4 fatalities.
+Read MJ's blog (one of the teen-age victims) about the accident.

 Back to the top